LaeekAhmed/hospital-management-system/README.md

-## Hospital-DB-Management-System
+## Hospital Databse Management System
-- GUI Data-Base management system made with python-tkinter & SQLite
+- GUI Database management system made with python-tkinter & SQLite
 - UI improved using customTkinter module (https://github.com/TomSchimansky/CustomTkinter).
 - Includes basic features like adding, deleting and updating records as well as features like room allocation, employee/patient registration, bill generator and more.